Floorp-Projects/Floorp/docs/contributing/Code_Review_FAQ.rst

 class or a change to text that is displayed in many modules generally doesn't get reviewed by every module owner.

-If your patch affects the user interface of Firefox, you should read "`Requesting feedback and ui-review for desktop Firefox front-end changes </en-US/docs/Developer_Guide/Requesting_feedback_and_ui-review_for_desktop_Firefox_front-end_changes>`__" to learn how to get that review performed.

 You may wish to ask others as well.